 Table of Contents

 Quick Check - WiFi problems

 During testing or benchmarking, you may want to turn off Bluetooth and boot up in Safe Mode, however many 3.0 phones disable Republic App functions, this can still be used to help eliminate possible sources of problems.

 The 3 items below, if done, will helpfully prevent some problems and can be helpful to those members trying to give help

 Power Cycle your network - See details below

 This can fix many problems and is considered a Best Practice , something that many of us do periodically.
-When set to Automatic, most routers check for best channel only at reset or power up time.
-See Quick Check 2 for guidance in this area.

 Check Router Channel - See details below